Research

 During my master’s studies at San José State University, my research focused on applying dynamical systems theory to cosmological models in general relativity.
 This work provided a mathematical framework to study the evolution of the universe and analyze the stability of its critical points.

-• Improved understanding of the long-term behavior of cosmological systems.
+- Improved understanding of the long-term behavior of cosmological systems in the models studied.

 This research examined the interplay between mathematics and physics, and continues to inform my work on complex systems in applied mathematics.